Learn how to care for overwatered plants so you can save your plants before it’s too late.

 With overwatered plants, you won’t find any guarantees on saving them.
 All you can do is attempt your best efforts at saving them.

-Here are a few tips on how to rescue overwatered plants.
+Here are a few tips on how to fix overwatered plants.

 Look to see if the drainage in the pot is sufficient or blocked in some way.
 Correct the situation if needed.

 Some planters and flowerpots do not come with holes in the bottoms.
 If this is the case, you may need to drill or carve holes for better drainage.